mautic/mautic-community-handbook/docs/policies/code_of_conduct/tools_and_resources.rst

 Tools and resources
 *******************

-The Mautic Community uses different tools and software, including, but not limited to, desktop software, web-based software, web applications, cloud-based services like mail, storage platform, real time communication services (i.e. Gmail, GSuite, Slack, Jitsi etc.).
+The Mautic Community uses different tools and software, including, but not limited to, desktop software, web-based software, web applications, cloud-based services like mail, storage platform, real time communication services (i.e GMail, G Suite, Slack, Jitsi etc.).

 The Mautic Community encourages its contributors to use provided tools whenever appropriate.
-For instance allowed usage includes: communicate with other contributors (i.e. through email, instant messaging or videoconferences), work/collaborate with other teams and stakeholders on project materials (i.e. team documents, project documents, collaborated folders).
+For instance allowed usage includes: communicate with other contributors (i.e through email, instant messaging or video conferences), work/collaborate with other teams and stakeholders on project materials (i.e team documents, project documents, collaborated folders).

 Unauthorized use
 ****************

-Any of the project tools (i.e. email account, software license, chat system) shall not be used for personal reasons and for non-project related activities.
+Any of the project tools (that is email account, software license, chat system) shall not be used for personal reasons and for non-project related activities.
 This includes but is not limited to advertising products or services in email signatures, soliciting business, and conducting any business not directly relating to your role within the Mautic project.
-Any usage of the tools that is not related to the project may affect the services availability for the other project users and activities, so it shall be considered as unallowed and unauthorized.
+Any usage of the tools that is not related to the project may affect the services availability for the other project users and activities, so it shall be considered as disallowed and unauthorized.

 Security
 ********